FANMixco/toastmasters-timer-legacy/README.md

 # toastmasters-timer
-A simple web app for helping Toastmasters all over the world to have an effective Timer for any meetings developed with JavaScript from The Leader Ship Toastmasters in Lodz, Poland. http://theleadership.pl/
+A simple web app for helping Toastmasters all over the world to have an effective Timer for any meetings developed with JavaScript by The Leader Ship Toastmasters in Lodz, Poland.

+http://theleadership.pl/

 This app provides you with different options such as: